KaddeOucif/weblogic/wlscnonjrf.md

-- After a while, the Job should end with success:
+- After a while, the Job should complete with success:

 ![](images/wlscnonjrfwithenv/image200.png)

-- We can check the *Outputs* section of Job Resources and we see two important value:
+- We can check the *Outputs* section of Job Resources and check for two important values:
-  - Sample Application URL (we can can try it at this moment, but the out of the box sample application won't load as we need to finish the SSL configuration of the Load Balance)
+  - Sample Application URL (we can can try it at this moment, but the out of the box sample application won't load as we need to finish the SSL configuration of the Load Balancer)
   - WebLogic Server Administration Console

 ![](images/wlscnonjrfwithenv/image210.png)

-- Let's check the WLS admin console of the newly created WebLogic Server; as we have have chosen a Public Subnet for the WLS network, both Compute instances create have associated public IPs
+- Let's check the WLS admin console of the newly created WebLogic Server; as we have chosen a Public Subnet for the WLS network, both Compute instances that have been created have public IPs associated
-- Instead of *http://< public ip >:7001/console*, open *https://< public ip >:7002/console*; we'll prevent sending the WebLogic admin user password plain text, insecurely:
+- Instead of *http://< public IP >:7001/console*, open *https://< public IP >:7002/console*; we'll prevent sending the WebLogic admin credentials in plain text mode, insecurely; (change *http* with **https** and *7001* port with **7002** port)
+- Login with **weblogic** username and the plain text provided password; check the *weblogic_password_plaintext.txt* file

 ![](images/wlscnonjrfwithenv/image220.png)

-- Login with **weblogic**/**Weblogic1#**; we can see that our domain has one admin server and two managed servers:
+- We can see that our domain has one admin server and two managed servers:

 ![](images/wlscnonjrfwithenv/image230.png)